CyVerse-learning-materials/change_password_quickstart/docs/index.md

 ## Goal

-In this quick start guide you will learn how to change your CyVerse password.
+In this quickstart guide, you will learn how to change your CyVerse password.

 ------------------------------------------------------------------------